ashwinvenkat8/sbs-api/README.md

 **Docker command:** `docker run --name=<CONTAINER_NAME> [-e <ENV_VAR_NAME>=<ENV_VAR_VALUE>] [-v <HOST_PATH>:<CONTAINER_PATH>] -dp <HOST_PORT>:<CONTAINER_PORT> <IMAGE>:<TAG>`

 ***Note:** Provide environment variables and mount required files using `-e` and `-v` options.
 Refer: [docker run | Docker Docs](https://docs.docker.com/engine/reference/commandline/container_run/)*

-### Test APIs using Postman

-[Postman](https://www.postman.com/downloads/) can be used to test the APIs before integrating the front-end.
-To do so, use the JSON files present in the `postman` directory.
-First import the `sbs-api.postman_environment.json` file to ensure the required environment variables are available to the requests.
-Then, import the `sbs-api.postman_collection.json` file to run requests.

-If you are not familiar with importing collections and environments to your Postman workspace, refer [Data import and export in Postman | Postman Learning Center](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/)

 ### Requirements
 - [MongoDB Atlas](https://mongodb.com/atlas)